bmc-labs/usb-can/README.md

 inspect a CAN bus.
 This device allows to connect to a CAN bus via a standard USB type C cable.
-It is based on the [USBtin by Thomas Fischl](https://www.fischl.de/usbtin/) - there are many great resources behind this link, and we encourage you to by Thomas' version from him!
+It is based on the [USBtin by Thomas Fischl](https://www.fischl.de/usbtin/) - there are many great resources behind this link, and we encourage you to buy Thomas' version from him!

 All examplatory output comes from a 2013 MacBook Pro running Debian.